 These launchers are freely available for anyone to use.
 They also allow you to personalize dozens of different elements on any android device so that you can have a home screen designed in your own unique style.

 Free and Open Source Habit Tracker Application

 Loop habit tracker application helps you to create and maintain good habits, allowing you to achieve your long-term goals.
 Detailed graphs and statistics show you how your habits have improved over time.
 This app is completely ad-free and open source.

 Firefox is a free and open-source browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.

 Free and Open Source E-Mail Services & Application

 Also, we can switch from Gmail to ProtonMail so that we can get rid of Gmail completely.

 According to their official website, ProtonMail is the world’s largest secure email service, developed by CERN and MIT scientists.
 Also, they released the source code for the web interface under an open-source license.
 It’s quite easy to shift from Gmail to ProtonMail and forward all the new messages from the Gmail ID to the new ProtonMail ID.
-Checkout this for step by step instruction on how to migrate completely to ProtonMail.
+Check out this for step-by-step instructions on how to migrate completely to ProtonMail.